W-Mohammed/seep/README.md

 ## Acknowledgements

 This project is built on a lot of amazing open source projects, including the [SHELF](https://cran.r-project.org/web/packages/SHELF/index.html) R package for expert elicitation methods by Jeremy Oakley.
+Special thanks to [BhanukaRC](https://github.com/BhanukaRC) for his invaluable contributions.

 &copy; 2025 PRIORB.
 All rights reserved.